IvanChokoev/react-softuni-project/react-softuni-project/README.md

 - Communication with a remote service (Firebase).
 - Use of a source control system (GitHub) with commits spread over at least 3 days.

-## Technologies Used
+## Packages Used

-- ReactJS
-- Firebase v9
-- Chakra UI
+- react
-- react-firebase-hooks
+- react-dom
 - react-router-dom
 - react-hook-form
 - react-icons
+- firebase
+- react-firebase-hooks
+- chakra-ui/react

 ## Getting Started